johnbillion/user-switching/readme.txt

 Yes, except you'll need to install 'user-switching.php' into the root of your mu-plugins directory, not in the 'user-switching' subdirectory.
 This is a restriction of WordPress, not this plugin.

-= What does "Switch off" mean? =

-Switching off simply logs you out, but retains your current user ID in a cookie so you can switch straight back (ie. log straight back in) without having to log back in with your username and password.
-It's akin to switching to no user, and being able to switch back.

-While you're logged in and you have the 'edit_users' capability, you'll see a 'Switch Off' link in your profile menu in the admin bar.
-Once you've switched off you'll see a 'Switch back to {user}' link in the footer of your site.

 == Screenshots ==

 1. The 'Switch To' link on the Users screen